-Differentiate, differentiate!
 The Code of Practice is clear that the responsibility for making appropriate provision for the learning of young people with additional needs lies with the class teacher.
-The match between task and pupil ability is crucial.
-If the task is too hard pupils will become discouraged and disengaged.
-If too easy then this provides opportunity for off-task behaviours.

 Keep the teaching input at an appropriate length, thinking about the concentration span of your pupils - this is age dependent.
 Consider the pace of the lesson.
 Think about short sections of input interwoven with short tasks.
 Structure the lesson with opportunities for pupils to work both independently and collaboratively with peers.
 If the lesson is balanced, pupils will be more engaged.